wescpy/analyze_gsimg/alt/README.md

 > Both terms are generally referred to in industry as "authn" & "authz" for differentiation.
 Another source of confusion is that as a whole, the general term "auth" is used to describe both, especially when used in conjunction with each other.

+> **Nov 2024 update** (Google AI/Gemini and Google Maps):
+> The original app was updated to add use of the Gemini API to provide a human-friendly description to augment the labels/objects identified by the Cloud Vision API in the image.
+Furthermore, if the image is a photograph and location metadata is available in the file, the metadata is extracted by the Drive API and the Google Maps Static API is used to create a map image identifying where the photo was taken.
+The code sample uses the Gemini API from the Google AI platform; it is also accessible from the GCP Vertex AI platform.

+> **Nov 2025 update** (Google AI/Gemini):
+> A year after adding Gemini support, the code has been updated to use the unified client library (released Dec 2024) as well as the latest update Gemini (2.5 Flash) model.
+Instructions on how to use the API can be found in [this Gemini 2.5 API "missing manual" post](https://bit.ly/4kFkmLm).

 ## Auth libraries

 ### Background